Girardin Minibus

-Girardin Minibus Inc. is a Canadian bus manufacturer.
+Girardin Minibus Inc. is a Canadian short bus manufacturer.
 Based in Drummondville, Quebec, Canada, Girardin forms part of the Micro Bird joint venture with Blue Bird Corporation.
-As part of Micro Bird, Girardin is a manufacturer of bus bodies for minibuses for cutaway van chassis.
+As part of Micro Bird, Girardin is a manufacturer of cutaway van chassis-based minibuses.

 While many Micro Bird buses are produced as school buses and related student transport vehicles, Girardin also produces commercial-use buses using cutaway van chassis.
 In Canada, the company serves as the nationwide distributor of the Blue Bird school bus and commercial bus product line.

 Following the 2008 closure of Corbeil, Girardin was the lone Canadian-based manufacturer of school buses until the 2011 opening of Autobus Lion (now Compagnie Électrique Lion).